The Oncoming Storm: Critical reception

 Commercially, the album debuted at #105 on the Billboard Top 200, with 13,373 copies sold.
 Reception was mixed; with most reviewers pointing out that the album didn't advance the genre.
 But it also had its fair share of positive reviews and is viewed as a high point of melodic metalcore.
 Lambgoat stated “ Expect this to be one of those albums that every kid will be talking about for the rest of the summer.”
 Adding “this album is just heavy.
 Really, really heavy.”
 Alex Henderson writing for AllMusic stated “The Oncoming Storm is all about the thrill of pure, raw exhilaration as well as emotional catharsis; Phipps' nonstop screaming is very cathartic for Unearth and their fans in the mosh pit.
 The Oncoming Storm falls short of remarkable, but it's a noteworthy album.
 Writing for Exclaim!, author Greg Pratt praised McGrath and Susi's guitar work, but was underwhelmed by the release.

+Ox-Fanzine praised the album’s production work stating "Boasting the best production in the band's history, UNEARTH power through eleven groove-laden monsters that finally rectify the band's biggest previous shortcoming: compositions that were once overly clunky and uninspired."

+German reviewer Metal.de noted that the vocals don’t quite measure to Howard Jones of Killswitch Engage however he stated "there is absolutely nothing to fault with these eleven tracks.
+Instead, you should simply dive headlong into the mosh pit.
+And I’ll say it again: the fireworks display of bone-crushing riffs and intricate leads that the guitar duo unleashes here is phenomenal."
+Dave of PunkNews added "With The Oncoming Storm, Unearth proves there is still plenty of life in a diluted genre, and proof that metal/hardcore can put out some well-written, musically strong and fucking kick-ass records."

+In 2020 it ranked at number 15 on Ultimate Guitar’s list of the 20 greatest metalcore albums of all time.